 What is Facebook Live?

 Facebook Live was announced in August 2015 as a rival to Twitter’s Periscope live-streaming app.
 To begin with, access was restricted to VIPs like Serena Williams, Dwayne ‘The Rock’ Johnson, Ricky Gervais and Michael Bublé.
 Journalists were next to gain access.
-Since then, all of Facebook’s two-billion-plus active users can stream video to their hearts' content.
+Since then, all of Facebook’s two-billion-plus active users can live stream video to their hearts' content.

 Can I broadcast with Facebook Live?